ber2/notes/HT/taxclaim/Custom Audiences.md

-Custom Audiences is a [[Hybrid Theory]] product that creates audiences based on URL keywords.
+Custom Audiences is a [[HT]] product that creates audiences based on URL keywords.